vroom0607/Enlightened-Epoque/articles/article3.md

 Footwear definitely plays a larger role in our fashion and health than you think.
 A high-quality pair of shoes can reduce health problems, decrease the stress of curating an outfit, and save money.
 It may take time for you to determine what you want in a pair of shoes, but it is a worthwhile journey to undertake.
 Whether for everyday use, sports, or special occasions, shoes are an essential part of our life, and investing in them pays off in the way we show up day to day.

 ### **References**
 American Podiatric Medical Association.
 "Diabetic Wound Care."
 APMA, https://www.apma.org/patients-and-the-public/conditions-affecting-the-foot-and-ankle/diabetic-wound-care/.
-Accessed 01 Feb.
+Accessed 21 Feb.
 2025

+The Sun.
+“One in Three Brits Wearing Wrong Size Shoes — Leading to Foot Pain and Posture Problems.”
+The Sun, 10 Mar.
+2024, www.thesun.co.uk/news/31399200/adults-not-wearing-correct-shoe-size-poll/.
+Accessed 20 Feb.
+2025.

 Vogue.
 "36 Best Sneakers for Women That Will Never Go Out of Style."
-Vogue, 01 Feb.
-2023, https://www.vogue.com/slideshow/best-sneakers-for-women.
-Accessed 01 Feb.
+Vogue, 21 Feb.
+2023, https://www.vogue.com/slideshow/best-sneakers-for-women?utm_source=chatgpt.com.
+Accessed 20 Feb.
 2025.